-The system has been demonstrated for the Nuclear decommissioning where the identification and characterisation of radioactive material and other hazardous substances are essential requirement.
-Hazardous material (acids, alkalis, organic solvents) may be derived from multiple sources and may be present in several locations.
+The system has been demonstrated for the Nuclear Decommissioning sector where the identification and characterisation of radioactive material and other hazardous substances are an essential requirement.
+Hazardous materials (acids, alkalis, organic solvents) may be derived from multiple sources and may be present in multiple locations.
 They may be stored in containers, tanks or silos, which have been in operation for several decades and the composition of the waste and the condition of the storage vessels is often unclear or unknown.

 Currently, hazardous substances are identified by the visual inspection of an experienced operator, who must then collect samples to be analysed.
 This is an expensive and potentially hazardous process.
 Therefore, in-situ identification of unknown samples which may be hazardous or indicative of corrosion without the need for direct human interaction is a clear advantage.

 Callisto is an exciting development, combining advanced 3D vision systems with the latest Raman technology and artificial intelligence.
 It can be adapted for a range of environments and functions with additional capability added.
-This might include adding additional sensors, varying the robotic or visualisation platform
+This might include additional sensors or varying the robotic or visualisation platform.

-This system has been demonstrated for the Nuclear decommissioning sector where it has been used to spot and identify a variety of hazardous material.
-There are clear applications in a variety of seconds including:
+This system has been demonstrated for the Nuclear decommissioning sector where it has been used to spot and identify a variety of hazardous materials.
+There are clear applications in a variety of sectors including:

 • Nuclear decommissioning

 Whilst this system is focusing on bringing together spectroscopy and 3D mapping, the system is built in a modular design so other data sources could be added such as thermal imaging or radiation sensors.